meditation

 Benefits of meditation

 Meditation has myriad physical, mental, emotional, and spiritual benefits.
 It reduces cortisol and epinephrine in the body, chemicals that lower immunity over time.
-Brain research confirms that meditating even for a few minutes per day makes a significant difference in your ability to cope, be resilient, your quality of sleep, and in your stress response.
+Brain research confirms that meditating for even a few minutes per day makes a significant difference in your ability to cope, be resilient, improve your sleep quality, and manage your stress response.

 Set an intention

 When you set an intention, you combine your desire to be a partner in your healing with the seen and unseen forces at work in the Universe.
 Quantum physics has found that our thoughts can influence animate and inanimate objects.
 The same holds in your life.
-Whatever you put loving thoughts or positive energy toward has a greater chance of coming to fruition.
+Whatever you put loving thoughts or positive energy into is more likely to come to fruition.

 You can influence your emotional, physical, and spiritual state by setting intentions.